St. Declan’s Way Walk – Ardmore to Cashel

 St Declan’s Way Walk utilises the route of a number of ancient and medieval pilgrimage and trading routes such as the Rian Bo Phadraig (Track of St. Patrick’s Cow), Bothar na Naomh (Road of the Saints), Casan na Naomh (Path of the Saints) and St. Declan’s Road.
 The current route was mapped out and developed by Ardmore Enterprise Cooperative in the mid-1990s and tries to remain faithful to the ancient highways.

-St. Declan was a fifth century saint who brought Christianity to the southern part 1 hour loans with no credit check of Ireland and was particularly associated with the Deise tribe in Waterford and south Tipperary.
+St. Declan was a fifth century saint who brought Christianity to the southern part of Ireland and was particularly associated with the Deise tribe in Waterford and south Tipperary.
 He established his monastery in Ardmore and his grave there remains an important place of pilgrimage.
 Cashel was the seat of the Kings of Munster in Declan’s lifetime and St. Declan’s Way follows the route he would have taken from Ardmore to Cashel.

 St Declan’s Way has been the subject of two books: ‘Along St. Declan’s Way‘ by the late Siobhan Lincoln of Ardmore and more recently ‘Castle, Follies and Four-Leaved Clovers’ by Rosamund Burton, a native of Lismore now living in Australia.